 Cirrhosis isn't curable, but it’s treatable.
 Doctors have two main goals in treating this disease: Stop the damage to your liver, and prevent complications.

 Alcohol abuse, hepatitis, and fatty liver disease are some of the main causes.
 Your doctor will personalize your treatment based on what caused your cirrhosis, and the amount of liver damage you have.

 Stress can upset your gut and make you tense your muscles.
 That can make your constipation worse.
 And your brain is on high alert during times of stress, so you’re more aware of belly upset.

-Chronic constipation can affect your emotions and your well-being.
-That can put a strain on your relationships and sex life.
+Anything that causes chronic stress, including CIC, can affect your emotions and your well-being.
+That can put a strain on your relationships, too.